- A linked list is a linear type of data structure.

-In above linked list, We simply create nodes in c and for creating and allocating address to node we used malloc() which allocates memory dynamically and after that we linked the nodes.
+In an above linked list, We simply create nodes in c and for creating and allocating an address to the node we used malloc() which allocates memory dynamically and after that, we linked the nodes.

 p1 –> next = p2, p1 stores address of p2 which forms a link.

-In this way we formed linked list and stored data in it with address.
+In this way, we formed a linked list and stored data in it with the address.

 Types of Linked List

 This operation state that to insert the node at beginning of a linked list.